 “White coat syndrome is real, confirms a new study, showing blood pressure measurements taken by a doctor are 50 per cent less accurate than those taken at home.
 The research confirms theories that readings taken in a doctors’ surgery bear little relation to the true state of heart health”

-It still doesn’t mean that we should throw away our regular blood pressure monitors used in hospitals and clinic settings because they are useless.
-These regular BP monitors still have a huge role to play in the diagnosis and management of high blood pressure.
+So, should we throw away our regular blood pressure monitors used in hospitals and clinic settings because they are useless?.
+Nope!

-For one, they are convenient to use and the digital versions are now widely available which means patients can actually monitor their blood pressure at home.
+For one, they are convenient to use and the digital versions are now widely available to blood pressure patients.

-We should not underestimate the role of these new digital blood pressure monitors that are so easy to use.
+We should not underestimate the role of these new digital blood pressure monitors.
+They are very easy to use.
 They only require very little training.
 Meaning patients can have an input into their high blood pressure management.